jmenzies722/jmenzies722/README.md

-# Greetings! 👋 I'm Josh M.
+# Hello! 👋 I'm Josh M.

 Welcome to my digital space!
 As a Software Engineer and dream builder, let's embark on a journey of innovation together! 🚀